Sam Jones (basketball, born 1933): Honors

 Jones was inducted into the NAIA Basketball Hall of Fame in 1962.
 Seven years later, he was inducted into the North Carolina Sports Hall of Fame—the first African-American thus honored.
 Jones was named to the Naismith Memorial Basketball Hall of Fame in 1984.
 He was named to the NBA 25th Anniversary Team (1971), as one of the 50 Greatest Players in NBA History (1996), and the NBA 75th Anniversary Team (2021).
 He was part of the inaugural class inducted into the American Basketball Hall of Fame in 2019.

-In the 2021-2022 NBA season, the Boston Celtics wore a black band with the number 24 on their jersey, to honor Jones who died that year.
+In the 2021–2022 NBA season, the Boston Celtics wore a black band with the number 24 on their jersey, to honor Jones who died that year.

 Personal life

 Jones was married to Gladys Chavis until her death in 2018.
 Together, they had five children.
+From 1989 to 1991, he served as the director of athletics for the DC Public Schools Interhigh League.
 He lived for several decades in Silver Spring, Maryland, during which time he often served as a substitute teacher in the Montgomery County public school system.
 He resided in St. Augustine, Florida, in retirement.

 Jones died on the evening of December 30, 2021, in Boca Raton, Florida.
 He was 88 years old.